-- maximum permissible errors for meters;

-- maximum permissible errors for other components of the GMS; and

-- how to convert measured volume to energy.
+- maximum permissible errors for meters (NZS 5259 s2.3.1 and Table 2); - maximum permissible errors for other components of the GMS (NZS 5259 s2.3.2 and Table 3); and - how to convert measured volume to energy (NZS 5259 s2.11).

-Part 3 provides information about equipment selection, installation, operation and maintenance, including acceptance testing intervals for GMS components.
+Part 3 provides information about equipment selection, testing, installation, operation and maintenance, including acceptance testing intervals for GMS components.
 It also sets out methods for calculating the various factors for converting measured volume to energy.